beaulebens/discochat/NOTES.md

 ## User Depart
 1. Auto-message: "<name> has left the room."
-1. Animate Gravatar to grayscale in chat
+1. Animate their Gravatar to grayscale in chat history
-1. Fade map marker to grayscale
+1. Fade map marker to grayscale, set timer for 1 minute, then...
 1. Fade-and-remove marker from map

 ## Chat Functions
-### Drag & Drop
-1. Drag files over area (editor or stream)
-1. Highlight border, "glow" effect, message "Drop media here to post to the room."
-1. Animate progress bar across the top border of the chat message box
-1. Embed via Cloudup embed once complete?

 ### URL Handling
 - Image URLs should be converted to Photon-resized/constrained inline images
 - Other URLs: